 6. You Can’t Get Inside the Sagrada for Free

 Fake news alert!
 Low-budget travelers pay attention!
 There is a chance to visit Sagrada Familia for free (But don't get your hopes up...).
 Remember, the basilica is not just a tourist attraction but also a fully fledged Roman Catholic church.
 Hence, every Sunday at 9 am, there is a public mass.
-The service takes approximately one hour and, better yet, is conducted in several different languages!
+The service takes approximately one hour and, since 2017, is conducted in several different languages!

 The mass gives you plenty of time to contemplate the inside of the church in serenity rarely afforded to ticketed visitors.
 However, masses in Sagrada are quite popular, and places are limited so you better be on time.
 The system is simple, it works on a first-come-first-serve basis.
 To secure a place you should be at the entrance of the Nativity Facade on Carrer de la Marina before 8:30 am.

 7. Summer is the Best Time to Visit the Church